sebam2k4/sebastiankulig-Jekyll/source/_pages/contact.md

 ---

-Please fill out the form below to enquire about hiring me.
-I'd love to become part of a dynamic and talented team!
+Please fill out the contact form below to get in touch with me.

-I can also work as a freelancer and make you an awesome business or personal website.

-I'm currently on a journey to become a Full-Stack web developer - learn more about that __here__ (link coming soon).
 To find out more about what I do and my skills, refer to the [about me page]({% link _pages/about.md %} "About me and my Web Development skills"), and to see some of my recent work, check out my [portfolio]({% link _pages/home.html %}#portfolio-scroll "Web Development portfolio").

-After you submit this form, I'll be happy to email you back or call you to discuss how we can work together.

 Required fields are followed by __*__